Jess Bradford: Literature

 The character returns in the 1976 Lee Hays novelization although she is known as Jessica Bradley in this adaptation.
 The story retains the same plot as the film.
+Jess later appears as the protagonist in the second novelization of the first film, written by Armando Muñoz.
+Muñoz expands Jess’ characterization, writing her as a young woman determined to pursue her aspirations and a vocal advocate for women’s reproductive rights, who participates in grassroots activism.
+Like the film, Muñoz leaves her fate ambiguous after she kills Peter, with Jess being sedated against her will by the police and left in the sorority with Billy still alive.
+Jess tells the police that Peter and Billy are two separate attackers, although they believe her to be hysterical.
+An injured Billy calls her one more time, determining her fate based on how she responds.

 Development

 Casting

 Hussey, who had previously garnered international fame for her role as Juliet in Franco Zeffirelli's Romeo and Juliet (1968), signed on to appear in the film after being told by a psychic that she would "make a film in Canada that would earn a great deal of money".
 Approached by Clark to portray the lead role of Jess, Hussey agreed and left Los Angeles for eight weeks to film in Toronto, Canada in the winter of 1973.
 She described shooting the film as a positive experience despite the dark subject matter and stated that she worked well with Clark and two of the other leads, Keir Dullea and John Saxon.
 While admiring and respecting Margot Kidder as an actress, Hussey revealed she was intimidated by Kidder's straightforward and serious demeanor she had on set, causing Hussey to keep herself distant from Kidder due to their differing personalities and performing styles.